-Lesson 4: How have Tallgrass prairies changed over time?
+Lesson 5: How have Nebraska's prairies changed over time?

-- Identify patterns of developed and undeveloped land use in satellite images - Make observations of historic vs. current tallgrass prairie land cover - Identify pattern of declining tallgrass prairie land cover - Construct a scientific argument to explain how and why the monarch butterfly migration has changed over time
+- Identify patterns of developed and undeveloped land use in satellite images - Identify patterns of land use change over time in different areas of Nebraska - Make observations of historic vs. current tallgrass prairie land cover - Identify pattern of declining tallgrass prairie land cover - Construct a scientific argument to explain how and why the monarch butterfly migration has changed over time